van conversion mistakes - IMG 7520

 The Mistake: Inadequate Weight Distribution

-Real Example: A family loaded their extended van with water, batteries, and gear, then discovered they were 1,500 pounds over their rear axle weight rating.
-The van became dangerous to drive and required expensive suspension modifications and weight redistribution.
+Real Case: A family loaded their long van with water, batteries, and gear, then found they were 1,500 pounds over their rear axle weight limit (DOT).
+The van became risky to drive and needed costly suspension changes and weight redistribution.

 Why It Happens: